galinalanov-star/real-estate-price-analysis/README.md

 ## 🔍 Key Insights

-- Houses generally have larger areas compared to apartments
+- Property price shows a strong positive correlation with area, indicating size as a key pricing factor
-- Newer properties tend to have more standardized sizes
+- Apartments dominate in recent construction periods, suggesting urbanization trends
-- Property prices strongly correlate with area
+- Houses tend to have wider price dispersion compared to apartments
-- Apartments dominate in modern construction periods
+- Newer properties show more standardized sizes, while older ones vary significantly
-- Significant variation exists across locations
+- Significant regional differences highlight the impact of location on property characteristics

 ---